EdgeVerve/oe-job-scheduler/README.md

 {
     "jobID" : "EOD.JobFunc",           // Mandatory.
 Arbitrary unique string identifier
     "schedule" : "15 23 * * *",       // Schedule specification in cron format.
 Will be used if specified.
 Will use 'interval' if not specified.
+//    "schedule" : { start: startTime, end: endTime, rule: "15 23 * * *"},       // Alternate Schedule specification to include a start and end time. startTime, endTime are JavaScript Date objects.
+Will be used if specified.
+Will use 'interval' if not specified.
 //  "interval": 86400,                 // Ignored if 'schedule' is specified
     "enabled" : true,                  // Optional.
 Default: false.
 Needs to be true to actually schedule this job "mdl" : "jobs/end-of-day-jobs",    // Mandatory.
 The node module that exports the job function to be executed at the scheduled time